Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 So what does this continuing resolution look like then?

-You don't have the debt ceiling?
+You don't have the debt ceiling.

-Do you have everything else that was negotiated with Democrats?
+Do you have everything else that was negotiated with Democrats, or are you saying don't do that as well?

-Just keep the government open?
+Just keep the government open.

 Okay.

-Let's go to you, Brad.
+Brad in Pennsylvania, let's go to you, Brad.

-Yeah, I'm a Republican.
+Yeah, I'm Republican.

 But I wanted to tell you, I'm behind Chip Roy 100%.